Functions

 URI

-In the console, the scheme is selected separately.
+For HTTP and HTTPS Functions, the scheme is selected separately.
 Enter only the remainder of the URI in the URI field.

 Examples: